This blog post was originally posted on August 30, 2014 and was updated on August 17, 2017.

 7. Check Out the Many Art Galleries

 For many, what’s most lovable about Gracia is the artistic side.
-The neighborhood is sprinkled with colorful street art on every street.
-It also serves as a haven for contemporary artists and a handful of unique art galleries and residences.
-Why not visit the Galeria Miquel Alzueta (Carrer Seneca, 9-11) or Galeria Paspartu (Carrer Verdi, 25) while visiting?
-It’s definitely one of our favorite things to do in Gracia.
+The neighborhood is sprinkled with colorful street art almost anywhere you look.
+It also serves as a haven for contemporary artists, as well as a handful of unique art galleries and residences.
+Why not stop by the Galeria Miquel Alzueta (Carrer Seneca, 9-11) or Galeria Paspartu (Carrer Verdi, 25) while visiting?
+It’s definitely one of our favorite things to do in Gracia!

-Gracia is home to many of Catalonia and Spain’s famed thespians.
-The theatre scene is an important part of the neighborhood’s culture.
-A small, alternative theatre on Carrer de Montseny puts on high-quality plays, sometimes also in English, and has a full program dedicated solely to children.
+Gracia is home to many of Catalonia’s and Spain’s famed thespians.
+The theater scene is an important part of the neighborhood’s culture.
+A small, alternative theater on Carrer de Montseny puts on high-quality plays, some of which are in English.
+They also have a full program dedicated solely to children!

 One of the best places to soak up the vibrant nightlife in Gracia, is definitely at Plaça del Sol.
-This is a meeting point for young people and an important site for botellon, which means to drink in the street.
-Of course, this is probably why it has now become one of the most hopping evening squares in all of Barcelona, any given night of the week.
-Have a beer on one of the many cafe terraces, or dinner in our favorite tapas bar, Sol Soler, and if you have the energy, check out the bar scene afterwards.
-A great place to get your groove on is Mirasol, a bar that jams boogie music all night long.
+This is a meeting point for young people and an important site for botellón, which means to drink in the street.
+Of course, this is probably why it has now become one of the most hopping evening squares in all of Barcelona any given night of the week.
+Have a beer on one of the many cafe terraces or dinner at a great tapas bar like Sol Soler.
+If you’re up for it, you can check out the bar scene afterwards.
+A great place to get your groove on is Mirasol, a bar that plays great dancing music all night long!